andreykaere/ixwindow/README.md

 and put it somewhere on bar, for example, add it right next to `bspwm`:
 `modules-left = bspwm ixwindow`.

-### Uninstallation

-To uninstall, simply run `./uninstall <wm>`, where `<wm>` is the one you want to uninstall files from.
-Make sure that paths, specified in the `uninstall` script, match the ones you actually use.
-If you want additionally to remove cached icons, you should run it with `--cache` option.
-For removing files for all window managers run `./uninstall --all`.

 ## Configuration

 Default configuration file is supposed to be located at